revanthkumar1999/Analysis-on-Law-Enforcement-Dispatched-Calls/README.md

 ### Content
 ### Closed Call.csv:
-San Francisco's  911 emergency call data, which includes records from March 2016 to the present date which are updated frequently.Each entry here shows a distinct emergency service call that was made.
+San Francisco's  911 emergency historical call data, which includes records from March 2016 to the present date which are updated frequently.Each entry here shows a distinct emergency service call that was made.
 Details such as the call's priority, location, dispatch, and arrival time are kept track of.

 ### Real-Time.csv:
 This set of data is updated every 10 minutes with the most recent 48-hour window time of dispatched calls, both open and stopped.
 In particular, it covers unresolved calls that have been open for more than 48 hours, giving an in-depth analysis of critical responses.